U

 Evolution

-Fossil records show that owls were present as early as the Paleocene era 60-57 million years ago in the form of Berruornis and Ogygoptynx.
-They may have even been present earlier, at the extinction of non-avian dinosaurs – making them one of the oldest groups of land birds.
+Fossil records show that owls were present as early as the Paleocene era, 60 to 57 million years ago, in the form of Berruornis and Ogygoptynx.
+They may have even been present earlier, at the extinction of non-avian dinosaurs, making them one of the oldest groups of land birds.

 The Strigiformes expanded into ecological niches during the Paleogene while also evolving into their characteristic adaptations to many environments.
-By the early Neogene, all lineages had been displaced by other birds, leaving only barn owls and typical or true owls.
+By the early Neogene, most primitive owl lineages had disappeared, leaving barn owls (Tytonidae) and typical or true owls (Strigidae) as the main surviving groups.
 The Ural owl is a true owl.

 Size, Appearance, and Behavior